 The Venus Cafe is all about two things: Bar pizza and cheap beer.
 Sure, it has a few other items on the menu (including a decent Greek salad that sometimes disturbingly comes in a plastic container even if you are dining in), but diners mainly come here to grab some bar pie and a few cold drafts (or bottles).
 The Venus serves up your quintessential South Shore bar pizza, with a slightly pliable cracker-like crust, a rich tomato sauce with herbs and spices, and a greasy and golden brown cheese topping that extends to the edge of the crust.
 And like many of the South Shore bar pizza spots, you can order a pie with "laced" or burnt edges where they add more cheese and sauce to the edge of the crust and let it caramelize and char a bit for even more flavor.
 Options for toppings here are almost staggering, ranging from such stalwarts as pepperoni pizza (with very large discs of pepperoni) and meatball pizza to good mixes such as bacon and feta (a salt lover's dream) to a handful of "special" pizzas to unusual toppings including mozzarella sticks, baked beans, and French fries to truly weird choices such as a surprisingly delicious apple cinnamon pizza and a sweet-tasting Oreo cookie pizza.
-Prices for pies are very reasonable, as would be expected from a roadside joint like this, and as previously mentioned, beers are certainly inexpensive, though don't expect to get a session ale or a high-end Belgian beer; Bud and Miller seem to be the name of the game at the Venus.
+Prices for pies are very reasonable, as would be expected from a roadside joint like this, and as previously mentioned, beers are certainly inexpensive, though don't expect to get a session ale or a high-end Belgian beer; Bud and Miller seem to be the name of the game for the most part at the Venus.